Pronovix/devportal-starterkit/README.md

 $config_directories['sync'] = '../config/sync';
 ```

-After adding this snippet to `settings.local.php` look up the lagoon project name from `docker-compose.yml` (e.g. `starterkit` in `starterkit.docker.amazee.io`), and replace `$PROJECT` with it.
+- After adding this snippet to `settings.local.php` look up the lagoon project
+  name from `docker-compose.yml` (e.g. `starterkit` in
+  `starterkit.docker.amazee.io`), and replace `$PROJECT` with it.

-- Inside the `cli` container, run `drush si $PROFILE --account-name=admin --account-pass=admin` where `$PROFILE` can be
+- Inside the `cli` container, run
+  `drush si $PROFILE --account-name=admin --account-pass=admin` where `$PROFILE`
-either `config_installer` (if you already have configuration inside-`config/sync`) or `standard` (completely new
+  can be either `config_installer` (if you already have configuration inside
-project).
-Wait until your site gets installed. _(This step can be skipped if you would
+  `config/sync`) or `standard` (completely new project).
+Wait until your site
+  gets installed. _(This step can be skipped if you would like to import an
-like to import an existing database)._
+  existing database)._

-While it is not strictly necessary to enable the redis module, it is recommended to do so.
+While it is not strictly necessary to enable the redis module, it is recommended
+to do so.

 ## Import database and public files